anatoliychakkaev/blog-content/articles/working-offline.md

     Status: public
     Tags: life, gtd, productivity

-Recently I've quit my job and leave the city.
+Recently I've quit my job and left the city.
 I went to countryside.
-This is a place with no phone, no internet, no other enternainments like a shops or bars.
+This is a place with no phone, no internet, no other enternainments like shops or bars.
 Truly offline.

 <center>